kaushik-nitin-nk/Salary_Systems/Salary_transparency.md

 - Building Trust
 <br />
 <br />
- ,,Sharing salary can remove inqualities and close the gap, also leading to equal gender-pay''
+ <span style="color:#42affa"> ,,Sharing salary can remove inqualities and close the gap, also leading to equal gender-pay'' </span>

 ---